Written By Industry Expert Shannon Junior, Aquatic Ecologist

 Chemical herbicides are safe when used for appropriate target pests and in a manner consistent with their label.
 Aquatic pesticides must go through an EPA registration process that includes comprehensive environmental and laboratory testing before they are released for public use.
 But inexperienced consumers often misuse the products, applying them to the wrong target pests, using inappropriate application equipment, or applying the wrong amount or concentration of the herbicides.

 Professionals dedicated to environmental stewardship will always strive to educate their clients and the public about the fundamentals of sound long-term pond and lake management.
 Reputable firms will be more than happy to provide free on-site consultation regarding nuisance vegetation problems in your pond or lake.
 Whether you chose to hire a professional applicator or want to do it yourself, qualified professionals can help you formulate an appropriate strategy to ensure the long-term health of your aquatic resource.

 Shannon Junior is an Aquatic Ecologist with SOLitude Lake Management.
-Since 1998, SOLitude Lake Management has been committed to providing full service lake and pond management services that improve water quality, preserve natural resources, and reduce our environmental footprint.
-Services are available throughout the Eastern United States.
-Fisheries management consulting and aquatic products are available nationwide.
-Learn more about SOLitude Lake Management and purchase products at www.solitudelakemanagement.com.
+SOLitude Lake Management is committed to providing full service lake, pond and fisheries management services that improve water quality, preserve natural resources, and reduce our environmental footprint.